 Outside of important life events, it’s a good idea to review your beneficiary forms at least once a year.
 And because life is unpredictable, it’s also a good idea to name one or more secondary beneficiaries.
 This may help eliminate confusion in case a primary beneficiary dies.

-If you’re having trouble organizing your estate documents or need help getting started, your Credit Union can help with affordable estate planning help from a participating attorney.
+If you’re having trouble organizing your estate documents or need help getting started, your Credit Union can help with affordable estate planning from a participating attorney.